VishwamKumar/rest-apis.styles.examples/README.md

 - Uses ASP.NET Core **Minimal APIs**.
 - Lightweight and concise, perfect for microservices or smaller APIs.
 - Demonstrates handler functions with route mappings.
+- Swagger/OpenAPI documentation available (accessible at `/swagger` when running).

 ---